gaopinghuang0/my-developer-notes/docs/back-end/database-and-fs.md

     * Common Rule-Based Optimizations
       * Simplifying relational operator graphs (select, project, join, etc) has the most impact.
       * Common rules:
-        * push Select as far down as possible so that we can reduce # of records early to minimize work in later ops.
+        * Push *Selection* as far down as possible so that we can reduce # of records early to minimize work in later ops.
 For example, if condition p only refers to R, σ_p(R ⨝ S) = σ_p(R) ⨝ S, we can filter R based on p early.
-        * push Projects as far down as possible so that we don't process fields that are not necessary
+        * Push *Projection* as far down as possible so that we don't process fields that are not necessary
         * However, Project rules may backfire.
 Therefore, need more info to make good decisions, including data statistics and cost models.
       * Data statistics
         * Info about the tuples in a relation that can be used to estimate cost & size.
 Example：